getsolus/solus-site.github.io/content/blog/2014/09/2014-09-08-evolve-os-alpha-4-released/index.md

 ### User Guide

-If you are new to Evolve OS, please take some time to read through the [Condensed User Guide](https://solus-project.com/evo_cug.pdf).
+If you are new to Evolve OS, please take some time to read through the [User Guide](https://help.getsol.us/docs/user/intro).
 It contains useful information on how to update your system, as well as some common links and how tos.

 ### Notes